BGforgeNet/bg2-tweaks-and-tricks/README.md

 A collection of tweaks to fix some annoying and/or unrealistic aspects of the game, add some flavour, make some things easier and other things harder.

-_Probably not all components are for everyone, but most everyone may find a component for them._
+_Probably not all components are for everyone, but most everyone may find a component for themselves._

 It will work with any IE game, but not all components are applicable to all games.